8080labs/ppscore/README.md

     If the value is set, the results will be reproducible.
 If the value is `None` a new random number is drawn at the start of each calculation.
 - __invalid_score__ : any
     - The score that is returned when a calculation is not valid, e.g. because the data type was not supported.
+- __catch_errors__ : bool
+    - If `True` errors will be catched and reported as invalid_score which ensures convenience.
+If `False` errors will be raised.
+This is helpful for inspecting and debugging errors.

 #### Returns